 Thomas Jefferson Scholars Program

 The Thomas Jefferson Scholars Program is a joint program of the College of Agriculture and Life Sciences and the College of Humanities and Social Sciences.
-It is a program that leads participants to two degrees: one concentrating in an area of agriculture or life science and one in an area of humanities or social science.
-All majors in each college are available, to meet each student’s particular interests and career goals.
+Participants earn two bachelor's degrees: one concentrating in an area of agriculture or life science and one in an area of humanities or social science.
+Students can choose any major in each college, to meet individual interests and career goals.
 The purpose of the program is to produce potential leaders in agriculture and the life sciences who have not only technical expertise but also an appreciation for the social, political, and cultural issues that affect decision-making.
 The program includes special classes and guest lecturers for Jefferson Scholars, travel and other enrichment experiences, and a variety of social and service activities.

 Once a student applying for admission to NC State has been accepted, the Program invites students of high achievement to apply for the Jefferson Scholars.
-The application is online, and due by mid-February.
 Applicants come for an interview in March, and a limited number of entering freshmen are chosen to participate in the Jefferson Scholars Program.
 Successful participants receive scholarship support after the sophomore year.